Pedagogical

 2020 — Southern California Institute of Architecture, MS Design of Cities Program (guest critic)

-2019 — “Heist,” University of Melbourne (Australia), School of Design, Travelling Studio in Los Angeles (co-instructor)
+2019 — “Heist,” University of Melbourne (Australia), School of Design, Traveling Studio in Los Angeles (co-instructor)

 2018 — University of Melbourne (Australia), School of Design (lecture)